-Describe threshold factors and grant size limits.
 What are the outcome measures expected as a result of the method of distribution?
-Public Infrastructure (public facilities): 4,000 households served Local Community Development (public services): 4,000 households served 5 State Program Name: ESG Funding Sources: ESG
+Public Infrastructure (public facilities): 4,000 households served Local Community Development (public services): 4,000 households served

+5 State Program Name: ESG

+Funding Sources: ESG

-The WVDO administers the ESG program in West Virginia as a grantee of HUD, and in compliance with the HEARTH Act and other federal requirements.
-To facilitate strategic, community-wide policies, direct services and coordination with other resources that may be available to individuals and families that are experiencing homelessness, the HEARTH Act mandates area-wide systems coordination including: Consultation with Continuums of Care; Coordination with other programs targeted to people experiencing homelessness; Systems and program coordination with mainstream resources (health, employment, education etc.); Centralized or coordinated assessment; Written standards for providing ESG assistance; and Participation in HMIS, or in the case of victim service providers, a comparable system.
+Describe the state The WVDO administers the ESG program in West Virginia as a grantee of HUD, and in compliance with the HEARTH program Act and other federal requirements.
+To facilitate strategic, community-wide policies, direct services and addressed by the coordination with other resources that may be available to individuals and families that are experiencing Method of homelessness, the HEARTH Act mandates area-wide systems coordination including: Consultation with Continuums Distribution. of Care; Coordination with other programs targeted to people experiencing homelessness; Systems and program Distribution coordination with mainstream resources (health, employment, education etc.); Centralized or coordinated assessment; Written standards for providing ESG assistance; and Participation in HMIS, or in the case of victim service providers, a comparable system.
 WVDO allocates ESG funds through a competitive application process.
 As a threshold consideration, all applicants must demonstrate how their housing or service projects directly serve persons who are homeless as defined by HUD and demonstrate how the housing and services provided will improve housing stability for those persons.
-Applicants must describe homeless verification methods, and how they will track outputs and outcomes (stable housing) for persons served.
+Applicants must describe homeless verification methods, and how the will track outputs and outcomes (stable housing) for persons served.
 Both HUD-funded and State Housing Trust Fund for the Homeless (HTF)-funded ESG funds are available to nonprofit organizations (including community and faith-based organizations) and local government entities.
 Agencies must demonstrate collaboration with local mainstream service providers and local provider groups that are dedicated to housing and service interventions that serve persons experiencing homelessness.
 Agencies must also participate in HUD-mandated continuum of care planning appropriate to the jurisdiction where their activities are located.

-Funding decisions will be based on a number of factors, including but not limited to, population to be served; the eligibility of described activities; minimum criteria for organizational capacity, community or service area need; past or projected project performance; responsiveness to timeliness and information requested; and HMIS performance.
+Funding decisions will be based on a number of factors, including but not limited to, population to be served; the eligibility of described activities; minimum criteria for organizational capacity, community or service area need; pas or projected project performance; responsiveness to timeliness and information requested; and HMIS performance.

-All applications must be submitted before the deadline to be considered for review.
-Any application received after the deadline will not be reviewed.
-If all applicable sections of the application are not completed, the application will not be scored.
-All applications that meet the standards outlined in 1 and 2 above will be scored and evaluated by a review team comprised of WVDO staff.
-Each question in the narrative is worth 10 total points and will be scored by component.
+criteria that will be used to select applications and the relative importance ofthe deadle not be sci review te compone given to a cations must be submitted before the deadline to be considered for review.
+Any application received after lline will not be reviewed.
+If all applicable sections of the application are not completed, the application will cored.
+All applications that meet the standards outlined in 1 and 2 above will be scored and evaluated by a eam comprised of WVDO staff.
+Each question in the narrative is worth 10 total points and will be scored by ent.
 Each appendix is worth 5 points.
 Budget/Outcome forms are worth 50 points each.
-One point will be given to all applicants from non-entitlement areas in accordance with the WV consolidated plan.
-Points may be deducted for compliance issues for applicants who have had the grant in the previous years.
+One point will be all applicants from non-entitlement areas in accordance with the WV consolidated plan.
+Points may be d for compliance issues for applicants who have had the grant in the previous years. -- ---

-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only)
+If only summary criteria were Not applicable.

+described, how can

+potential

+applicants access

+application

+manuals or other

+state publications

+describing the

+application

+criteria?
+(CDBG

+only)